CS171/Homework_instructions/week-06/hw/week-06_hw.md

 ```
 /submission_FirstnameLastname
+	lab_partner.txt
 	hw/
 	    implementation/ ...folder for your code
    	        index.html
 	        css/ 		...folder with all CSS files
 	        js/ 		...folder with all JavaScript files
-		design_analysis.txt ... analysis for the Design section
+		design/ ... folder for your design partß

 	lab/
 	    ...
 ```

 2. Make sure to keep the overall size of your submission under 5MB!
-3.
 3. Upload a single .zip file.

 **Congratulations for finishing Homework 6!
 See you in class!**